Virginia community action agencies.

 Other emergency services include case management and distribution of items from clothing closets, food pantry and a household supply storage facility.
 Many community action agencies work closely with local food banks and grocery stores.
 They can provide individuals and families of all religions and backgrounds with basic food items, such as boxed and free canned food, fresh fruits and vegetables and meats.
 Some pantries also offer basic household staples and supplies such as soap, toilet paper, paper towels, basic toiletries and cleaning supplies.
 A number of area churches, organizations and individuals provide in-kind donations to clothing closets.
 Centers provide or sell at a low cost to the general public household furniture, small appliance, linen, and other goods.

 Home repair assistance is offered in an emergency for seniors, the disabled, and very low income families.
 The state will do what they can to ensure your home is safe and livable.
 Most of the local programs operate with funding from Virginia Department of Housing and Community Development to address urgent home repair needs with regards to safety and accessibility.
 Receive plumbing rehabilitation, which can be repairs to owner-occupied dwellings that have no water or wastewater systems.
 Electrical work can be done, or maybe fixing a leak.
 Improvements or repairs can be made to address the client's entire dwelling.
 At completion, the home must pass a HUD Housing Quality Standards inspection.
+If a Virginia family is not qualified, they can apply for other home repair assistance.

 Increasing your income or gaining skills is very important to overcoming poverty or “becoming middle class”.
 So case managers from community action agencies offer employment services.
 This can include career counseling, job seeker services, and coaching.
 Get help with conducting free job searches and resume writing assistance.
 Employment services programs focus on helping clients find and keep a job, or maybe gain a new technical skill.